 UCDC Berkeley students are housed in the UC Washington Center at 1608 Rhode Island Avenue, NW, Washington DC 20036.
-Residential housing consists of 69 two-bedroom units and 12 one-bedroom units.
-The facility uses the Simplex Fire system which is fully sprinkled, alarmed and equipped with pull stations and an intelligent notification system.
+Residential housing consists of 69 two-bedroom units and 12 onebedroom units.
+The facility uses the Simplex Fire system which has a full sprinkler system, is alarmed, is equipped with pull stations, and has an intelligent notification system.
 Stanley Convergent Security Services monitors the system 24 hours seven days per week.

-FIRE SAFETY EDUCATION AND TRAINING PROGRAMS FOR STUDENTS, FACULTY AND STAFF
+FIRE SAFETY EDUCATION AND TRAINING PROGRAMS FOR STUDENTS, FACULTY, AND STAFF